Gracie Gregory smiles beneath her brilliant blue eyes. She’s sitting on her mother’s lap, next to her older sister, Ryleigh.

 Just from looking at them, it is hard to tell that Gracie has Autism, having been diagnosed at only the age of two.

-Autism refers to a range of conditions characterised not by a single symptom, but by a spectrum of symptoms such as impairments in social interaction; communication problems, and repetitive behaviour.
+Autism refers to a range of conditions characterized not by a single symptom, but by a spectrum of symptoms such as impairments in social interaction; communication problems, and repetitive behavior.

 Autistic children share some certain difficulties, but being autistic will affect them in different ways.
 They see, hear and feel the world differently to other people.
 Autism’s most-obvious signs tend to appear between 2 and 3 years of age, but in some cases, it can be diagnosed as early as 18 months.

 An estimated 1 in every 68 children in America has some form of Autism Spectrum Disorder, according to the Centers for Disease Control and Prevention.

 A few years back Gracie had symptoms of Autism.
 She would throw tantrums and have screaming fits that would scare her sister.

 “She would’ve fought and kicked,” Ryleigh says, noting that, “it wouldn’t have been possible to sit like this next to Gracie.”
 Her mother Gina Gregory recalls that her younger daughter would kick, scream and even spit at her occupational therapist.